World Tag Team Champion; 1995 WWE Hall of Fame Inductee

 Putski's in-ring career began to wind down in the 1980s, but he remained one of WWE's most popular Superstars in the early part of the decade.
 In 1995, Putski was inducted into the WWE Hall of Fame by son Scott, who followed in his father's sports-entertainment footsteps and achieved some success in WWE and WCW.

-Ivan Putski was one of those rare individuals that could draw a crowd by simply smiling and being himself, and as a result will go down in history as one of the most beloved and greatest Superstars of all time.
+Ivan Putski was one of those rare individuals that could draw a crowd by simply smiling and being himself, and as a result, he will go down in history as one of the most beloved and greatest Superstars of all time.